 Arguments about money have the potential to ruin marriages.
-In fact, conflicts about finance are one of the leading reasons why couples divorce.
+In fact, conflicts about finances are one of the leading reasons why couples divorce.
 A recent study by a leading American Bank found that 35 percent of married people named matters about money a big issue in the marriage.

 However, did you know that many of these problems can stem even before you put the ring on your partner?
 Let’s look at the ways in which money is ruining modern marriages.